 Other ways to say: Be blunt, speak sharply

-Meaning: To blame or harm someone to make yourself look better.
+Meaning: To throw someone under the bus means to blame or harm them to make yourself look better.
+It’s used when someone acts selfishly or unfairly.

 Example Sentence: